Nearly Optimal Latent State Decoding in Block MDPs: Models and Objectives

 \section{Models and Objectives}

-\subsection{Episodic Block MDPs}
+\subsection{Episodic block MDPs}

-A Block MDP is defined through the tuple $(\mathcal{S}, \mathcal{X}, \mathcal{A}, \mu, p, q, f, H)$ where $\mathcal{S}$, $\mathcal{X}$, $\mathcal{A}$ denote the sets of hidden latent states, observed contexts, and actions, respectively. $H\ge 2$ is the time horizon. $\mu$ denotes the distribution of the initial context, and $p$ represents the latent state time-homogenous dynamics: $p(s'|s,a)$ is the probability to move from latent state $s$ to $s'$ given that the decision maker selects action $a$.
-The function $f$ maps contexts to latent states, and is referred to as {\it the decoding function}: $f(x)$ denotes the latent state corresponding to context $x$.
-When the system is in the latent state $s$, the decision maker only observes a context $x$ drawn according to the {\it emission} distribution $q(\cdot |s)$ with support $f^{-1}(s)\subset {\cal X}$.
-Naturally, the decoding function $f$ induces a partition of $\cX$ into {\it clusters} indexed by $s$, and is initially unknown.
+A Block MDP (BMDP) $\Phi$ is defined by $(\mathcal{S}, \mathcal{X}, \mathcal{A}, \mu, p, q, f, H)$ where $\mathcal{S}$, $\mathcal{X}$, $\mathcal{A}$ denote the sets of hidden latent states, observed contexts, and actions, respectively.
+Let $S, n, A$ be their cardinalities. $H \ge 2$ is the length of each episode and $\mu$ denotes the distribution of the initial context $x_1 \in \cX$. $p$ represents the latent state time-homogenous dynamics: $p(s'|s,a)$ is the probability of moving from latent state $s$ to $s'$ given that the learner selects action $a$.
+The {\it decoding function} $f$ maps each context $x$ to a unique latent state $f(x) \in \cS$.
+When the system is in the latent state $s$, the learner observes a context $x$ drawn according to the {\it emission distribution} $q(\cdot |s)$ with support $f^{-1}(s)\subset {\cal X}$.
+Naturally, the decoding function $f$ induces a partition of $\cX$ into {\it clusters} indexed by $s$, and is initially unknown to the learner.
 To simplify the notation, we write $\Phi=(p,q,f)$ to specify the dynamics and the structure of the BMDP.
-We further denote $\PP_\Phi$ and $\EE_\Phi$ as the probability distribution and the expectation for observations generated under the model $\Phi$.
+We further denote $\PP_\Phi$ and $\EE_\Phi$ as the probability measure and the expectation for observations generated under the model $\Phi$, respectively.

-We do not specify the reward function in the BMDP, since rewards play little role in our reward-free analysis as in \cite{DuKJAD19a}.
-We will consider general non-stationary reward functions, i.e., $r_h(x,a)\in [0,1]$ is the reward gathered when visiting the (context, action) pair $(x,a)$ (note that rewards may depend on contexts, not only on the corresponding latent state).